stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

 Speed is reported in metres per second at ground level.

-Test endpoint
+Test endpoints
 =============

 .. function:: GET /test

    Tests connectivity and authentication to the stackptr API.

+   Note: Currently returns the username that the API key is for, but this endpoint is likely to be removed and replaced with something better.

+.. function:: POST /uid

+   Tests connectivity and authentication to the stackptr API.

    Useful to see if the API key provided to your app is correct.

-   Note: Currently returns the username that the API key is for, but this endpoint is likely to be removed and replaced with something better.
+   Returns a JSON dictionary consisting of:

+   :param int id: Your numerical uid
+   :param string username: Your username
+   :param string icon: The user's gravatar.

 CSRF
 ====